spturner/AI_ML_Workshops/Hands_on_with_Apache_MXNet/README.md

 'n04296562 stage'
 ```

 Now you know how to use a pre-trained, state of the art model for image classification.
 All it took was a few lines of code and the rest was just data preparation.
+You can now try this with the other images (image1.jpeg and your own images) by starting at the data preparation stage again.